How Much Does it Cost to go to Europe?

 When is the best time to go to Europe?

-How long can I stay in Europe?
+How long can you stay in Europe?

 Great post.
 Our vacation plans for this year is to go to Denmark and Sweden.
 I heard that Scandinavia is really expensive.
 I found airline tickets for $1,600 for 2 people.
 Still looking for accommodations at Airbnb.
 My plan is not to go over our budget of $5k for our 11 day trip.